Lessnullvoid/Pulsum-Plantae/README.md

 - 3 connect your circuit power terminal to the arduino power 3.3V.
 - 4 plug the output pin from the pulsum circuit to your analog input in arduino.
 - 5 plug your electrodes to the terminal electrodes pin in your pulsum circuit.
-- 6 connect the electrodes to your plant
+- 6 connect the electrodes to your plant.

 #Software